databrickslabs/dbx/docs/source/quickstart.rst

 Starting from a template
 ------------------------
+If you already have an existing project, you can skip this step and move directly to the next one.

 As a first step, you need to create a project from a template.
 You can use your own template, or you can choose from existing templates: